 The 44-inch barrier rail and railroad fence requirements should be carried at a minimum to the limits of the railroad right-of-way or 25 feet beyond the centerline of track, future track or access road, whichever is greater.
 Barrier and fence may be reduced back to a more standard configuration on the bridge once the railroad minimum requirements have been met.
-The bridge final designer will determine based on cost and constructability whether it is more economical to keep the fence and rail uniform for the full length of the bridge or to taper back as soon as allowable.
+For preliminary design purposes, the 44-inch barrier rail height should be carried through the bridge, as this will typically be the final design preference.